Lose Fat With Protein Supplements—2017

 To lose fat and not muscle, you need to think clearly and act decisively.
 For one thing, your exercise plan has to include a good amount of weight training, so your body realizes it needs to keep muscle.
 Instead of losing that muscle, it will keep it around and be more likely to burn fat stores instead.
 Another way to encourage your body to burn fat and not muscle is to provide it with plenty of protein, which has been shown to preserve muscle during an exercise regimen.

-Protein powder is an easy, affordable way to supplement your diet with the protein you need to maintain muscle mass.
+Making protein powder and protein bars a part of your diet is an easy, affordable way to supplement your daily caloric intake with the protein you need to maintain muscle mass.
 It blends with water or milk, or as I discuss later in this article, many easy recipes.
 This article will discuss some of the best-rated protein powders, several of which I myself have used during my own fat loss efforts.
 I also offer relevant research that discusses the way a protein powder supplement helps you achieve your goals.

 You're Losing Weight—But Are You Losing Fat?